vanaur/CFT/CFT (en)/main.typ

 $<density>
 #v(1em)

 Descending operators do not transform as well, and we will therefore only invoke them implicitly, through the primary operators from which they originate by the action of $hat(P)_mu$.
-We will not use this formula later; we only take it as a note.